Top 11 Dos and Don’ts if You Have Lower Back Pain

 Your chiropractor can offer you valuable advice about what exercises and stretching programs would work best for you and recommend other ways that can help lower back pain.

 3) DON’T Look down for hours at a time

 Most people are completely unaware of how many hours they spend looking down at cell phones and tablets.
 Your job might include writing or other tasks that involve looking down.
-This can wreak havoc on your neck and if you are sitting down, your lower back.
+This can wreak havoc on your neck and your lower back (if you are sitting down).

 Take frequent breaks whenever you are using a cell phone, reading, or doing any other task that keeps you looking down.
 Stretch your neck and back at least every 30 minutes.
 If possible, move the tablet or other object higher, so you avoid looking down and slouching over.

 A massage is perhaps one of the most enjoyable things you can do for your back.
 Having one performed at your chiropractor’s office only makes sense.
 Performed under the direction of the chiropractor, the massage therapist will work on problem areas identified to them by the doctor, and work on restoring range of motion, relieving pain, and restoring tight muscles to a more flexible state.
 Schedule an appointment for a chiropractic massage at Better Health Alaska.

 Massage has a great many benefits.
 Depending on your unique situation, your chiropractor will direct the therapist to perform a particular type of massage as well as inform them of problem areas you might be having.
 A chiropractic massage addresses the heart of the matter and focuses on addressing your back pain, not trying to sell you a facial or pedicure.

 5) DON’T Sit for long periods of time

 Our bodies are not designed for sitting for long periods of time.
 Sitting is not only linked to many health problems, but it also wreaks havoc on your lower back.